Sunday, 17 February 2013

 08:00 to 09:30 - La Nouvelle Orleans Ballroom C

 Plenary Sessions will be held each morning of the meeting and will include brief opening announcements and remarks by committee member, plenary presentations, and award acceptance presentations.
 Plenary presentations and awardee information is listed in this program.

 Tuesday, 19 February 2013 and Thursday, 21 February 2013

-Though posters will be on display and available for viewing throughout the day at the PRCC, poster presentations will take place during two evening sessions.
+Though posters will be on display and available for viewing throughout the day, poster presentations will take place during evening sessions.
 Those who are presenting their research will do so during the receptions on Tuesday and Thursday evenings.
+Posters numbered 1 through 245 will be presented on Tuesday.
+Posters numbered 246 through 479 will be presented on Thursday.
 Light reception foods will be served.

 Monday, 18 February 2013, through Thursday, 21 February 2013